ahandsel/Japan_Blog/Shinkansen_Discount_Tokyo_Osaka.md

 * Fixed trip plan - you cannot take any other trains.
 * Seat assigned - you cannot use any other seat or change the seat.
 * No stopover allowed - your ticket expires once you get off the train.
-* Handling charge is charged when issuing a refund
+* A handling charge is charged when issuing a refund

 ### Is it worth it?